 To qualify for any Institutional/Donor Scholarship you MUST complete the (FAFSA) The Free Application for Federal Student Aid.
 The Scholarship application is email to all students enrolled in the Spring semester for the next academic year.The aaplicant must have a cummulative GPA of 2.75 or above.
 All awards will be voted by the Scholarship Committee.

 Brockton Hospital School of Nursing Scholarship

 This scholarships provide tuition assistance and are awarded during the fall semester.
 Amounts of scholarships vary and are typically based on financial need and academic and/or clinical excellence.
 Students must have completed one semester and be in good academic standing in order to be considered for these scholarships.

 Signature Healthcare Brockton Hospital Medical Staff

-The Lillian and Arthur Epstein Memorial Scholarship
+The Arthur and Lillian Epstein Memorial Scholarship

 Mr. Arthur Epstein and his family established in 1991 a permanent fund named the Lillian Epstein Memorial Scholarship Fund.
 Lillian Epstein, the loving wife of Arthur Epstein and mother of Robert L. Epstein, Bette Finkelstein and Elinor Lubin, died in April 1991.
-Annual funds are awarded to one or more full-time day division students who participate in class activities, show financial need, and maintain satisfactory academic and clinical performance.
+Annual funds are awarded to one or more full-time students who participate in class activities, show financial need, and maintain satisfactory academic and clinical performance.

 The Women’s Guild of the Signature Healthcare Brockton Hospital Scholarships